 - Foundation courses: FOUN1012 Critical Reading and Expository Writing in the Humanities (Semester 1) and FOUN1002 Language-Argument (Semester 2).
 Students who are not exempt from the ELPT and who have not been successful in that test should register for FOUN1019 Critical Reading & Writing in the Disciplines (year-long); and will be required to register for FOUN1002 Language-Argument in their second year. - A 3-credit foreign language course.
 Students who have passed a foreign language at the CSEC/CXC level, or who are native speakers of a foreign language, are exempt from this requirement.
 (Exemption to native speakers is subject to the approval of the Head of the Modern Languages & Literatures Department). - 3.
-Compulsory courses for majors (between 9 and 18 credits as prescribed) - 4.
-Free electives (up to 9 credits)
+Compulsory courses for majors (as prescribed) - 4.
+Free electives